 The court sends you a letter to let you know when the bailiffs are coming.

 For example, if it wants to evict you because you owe rent you could contact the housing association with a realistic offer to clear the arrears.

-Last updated 13 Apr 2017 | © Shelter
+Last updated 08 June 2020 | © Shelter